-The perfect white T-shirt should be a multitasker; able to sit under a shirt, or be worn by itself with a jacket.
-But there’s a lot of options — and price points — so whether you’re looking for an affordable white T-shirt, something a bit more luxury, or just an update on a classic white tee, we’re here to help.
+The perfect white T-shirt should be a multitasker, able to sit under a shirt, or be worn by itself with a jacket.
+But there are a lot of options — and price points — so whether you’re looking for an affordable white T-shirt, something a bit more luxury, or just an update on a classic white tee, we’re here to help.

-We spoke to six of the most stylish and interesting men — including fashion editors, PR directors, and a CEO of a boutique stationery company — and asked where they got their white T-shirts from.
+We spoke to eight of the most stylish and interesting men — including actors, dancers, PR directors, and a CEO of a boutique stationery company — and asked where they got their white T-shirts from.
 Read on for their picks, featuring styles for pretty much anyone — including the best long-sleeved white shirt, the best for work and the best roomier fit, as well as the best budget and luxury options.
 (We’ve also covered the best white T-shirts for women, too).

-Our very own columnist Chris Black is also a fan of the sturdier fabric, saying he buys them “when in need of a THICC neck.”
-Tayler Willson, fashion editor at Mixmag and a men’s style consultant, has been a fan for a while.
+I myself own a couple of these T-shirts and can attest to their sturdiness, comfiness, and how well they wash.
+Even after a couple of years, my Pro Club T-shirt gets mistaken for pricier brands.
+Tayler Willson, fashion editor at Mixmag and a men’s style consultant, has been a fan for a while, too.
 “They’re an absolute steal at £14,” he says.
 “They’re made from 7 ounce heavyweight, 90 percent cotton and they have a nice, thick neckline.”

 Willson also loves Pro Club’s long-sleeve white T-shirt, particularly for its sturdiness.
 “It’s still slightly oversize and boxy, which I like, because I am, too.”
 The reinforced, heavy-duty neck and cuffs ensure the T-shirt wears well over time.
 “The cuffs have real purchase and sit just above the wrist.
 Both the cuff and collar keep their shape, which is rare.
 Not only are these some of the best long-sleeved options out there, they’re an absolute steal at £18.”
 Like the short-sleeve T-shirt, these are stocked on Blacksmith, a British site known among the style-conscious for its championing of new and emerging menswear brands.